-This Guide will help you use the library to find the sources you'll need for your English Composition papers.
+This Library Guide will help you use the library to find the sources you'll need for your English Composition papers.

-If you need help with your particular research task or would like some advice about how to conduct your research, use any of the options to the right.
-There is also a link to our online service and to Librarians who regularly work with first-year composition classes and students.
+If you need help with your particular research task or would like some advice about how to conduct your research, use any of the options to the left There is also a link to our online service and to Librarians who regularly work with first-year composition classes and students.

 Instructors, please visit our First Year Composition Instructor's Guide for more information regarding instruction support for your classes!